Marek-Kajan/SpotFake-Replication-Challenge/README.md

 # SpotFake Replication Challenge
-Replication challanged that is part of a DisAI project.
+Replication challange that is part of a DisAI project.
 More information here: https://disai.eu/